mknx/smarthome/config.md

 ## etc/logic.conf

 Logic items within SmartHome.py are simple python scripts, which are placed in <code>/usr/local/smarthome/logics/</code>.
-See XXX for howto write logics.
+See the [logic introduction](/logic) for howto write logics.

 A very simple logic.conf would look like this:
 <pre># /usr/local/smarthome/etc/logic.conf